Using dedicated IP addresses with Amazon Pinpoint - Amazon Pinpoint

 Volume of outbound email

-Dedicated IP addresses are best suited for customers who send large volumes of email.
+Dedicated IP addresses are more appropriately suited for customers who send large volumes of email.
 Most internet service providers (ISPs) only track the reputation of a given IP address if they receive a significant volume of mail from that address.
 For each ISP with which you want to cultivate a reputation, you should send several hundred emails within a 24-hour period at least once per month.

 Additional costs